 The hot water we use will be replaced by rain.
 The heat inside the Earth will always be there.
 More heat is made every day in the Earth's core.
 We won't run out of geothermal energy.
-It is a renewable energy source.
+It is renewable energy.